nfalquet/thunderbird-openpgp/jekyll/index.md

 ---------------------

-Searching on key servers is made available from the recipient pills, their right-lick menu, and the key notifications.
+Searching on key servers is made available from the recipient pills, their right-click menu, and the key notifications.

 None of the test participants used key servers to share their keys: some don't know that they exist and some others avoid using them by lack of trust.